You are not broken. You are still running the version of yourself that got you here.

 Pillar One · The Medicine Itself

 Source matters more than dose.
-What we work with is sourced through a vetted chain, reagent tested, and known by composition before it enters the room.
+What we work with is sourced through a vetted chain, reagent-tested, and known by composition before it enters the room.
 Not anonymous.
 Not opportunistic.

 Pillar Two · Dosing